pawanya028/retail-superstore-performance-analysis/README.md

-# 📊 Superstore Sales Performance Dashboard (Power BI Project)
+# 📊 Superstore Sales Performance Analysis (Power BI Project)

 ## 📝 Project Overview
 This project is an **end-to-end Power BI dashboard** analyzing sales, profit, customers, and operations using the **Superstore dataset**.